roerohan/blog/content/blog/every-developer-should-use-linux/index.md

 Using a Linux-based operating system is unquestionably the best decision you can make to bolster your career as a developer.
 I've heard good things about FreeBSD and other \*nix systems, but I can not advocate for them as I haven't used them.
 It is worth mentioning that I do not consider MacOS a great choice despite it being a \*nix variant.
 However, my least favorite "popular OS" for writing code is undeniably Windows.

-In this article, I'm not going to discuss how Linux is great because it's open source, and customizable, and has a wonderful community, even though I acknowledge that these are good enough reasons to be using Linux.
+In this article, I'm not going to discuss how Linux is great because it's open source, customizable, and has a wonderful community, even though I acknowledge that these are good enough reasons to be using Linux.

 ## A happy accident

 From my experience, beginners have an aversion to Linux, which is somewhat understandable.
 Typically, you wouldn't have it pre-installed on your computer and while trying to dual boot a system, you're basically messing with expensive hardware and if you fuck up, it might cost you a lot of money.
 If you have no idea what you're doing, it's a pain to read a bunch of articles or watch a couple of videos just to install an operating system, while you already have a "user-friendly" alternative served to you on a silver platter.
 I had these thoughts when I was starting out, and I'm sure a lot of you did too.

 I started out using Windows as I used to be fond of games (like Assassin's Creed).
 While installing a patch for a game, I somehow got hold of a fishy executable, and as soon as I ran it my laptop went into an irrecoverable crashloop.
 I ran the "Windows Troubleshooter" several times, but that didn't fix it either.
-Of course, this had to happen the night before my first end-semester examinations in University, for which I was extremely unprepared.
+Of course, this had to happen the night before my first end-semester examinations at University, for which I was extremely unprepared.

 As I needed a laptop to browse through my teacher's presentation for the Calculus exam scheduled 6 hours from then, I was desperately searching for a bootable Windows pendrive (at that point, it couldn't care less if it was pirated).
 After an hour of asking around for help, I could only find a pen drive from a friend with something called "Manjaro" in it.
 I had no idea what Manjaro is - or what Linux is for that matter.
-All I knew was, if I install this operating system, I can run Powerpoint on it and read through the said presentation.
+All I knew was, that if I installed this operating system, I could run PowerPoint on it and read through the said presentation.

 While installing, it asked me a bunch of questions about partitioning disks, which I conveniently ignored.
-After some time, I had this new OS running, and to my disbelief, it didn't have Powerpoint on it (by the way, this was before Google Slides was popular).
+After some time, I had this new OS running, and to my disbelief, it didn't have PowerPoint on it (by the way, this was before Google Slides was popular).
 Out of the 4.5 hours I had left to study for the test, I spent another 30 minutes trying to figure out how to view this presentation.

 I consider this one of the most beneficial "accidents" in my journey as a developer.
 Gladly, I aced the test (is what I want you to think).
 I didn't learn any calculus that night, but I did learn how to figure out something I didn't know without asking for someone's help.